Bilal2453/luvit-meta/README.md

 ### Where to expect it to working?

-Those metafiles where specifically generated to work with [Sumneko's Lua Language Server](https://github.com/sumneko/lua-language-server/), although it *may* work with other EmmyLua supported Language Servers.
-While the latter is not a goal of this project, minimum care was taken while writing the definitions.
+These meta-files were specifically generated to work with [Sumneko's Lua Language Server](https://github.com/sumneko/lua-language-server/), although it *may* work with other EmmyLua supported Language Servers.

 ### How to install it?